Bhanwar Lal Sharma

 Bhanwar Lal Sharma (17 April 1945 – 9 October 2022) was an Indian politician.
 He was a 7th term Member of Legislative Assembly (MLA) from Sardarshahar, Churu, Rajasthan.
 He emerged as a national figure in the Brahmin Samaj as he was President of All India Brahmin Federation since 2011.
 He was a Cabinet Minister of Indira Gandhi Neher Pariyojana in Rajasthan Government.

 Early life

 Bhanwar Lal Sharma, was born on 17 April 1945 at Sardarshahar, and he was the eldest son of Sewak Ram Sharma.
 He grew up in poverty and left school in the 10th grade.
 He was later adopted by Maanak Ram Sharma, a family member who at that time, was a sales officer (also known as Jagaati Thanedar).
-Sharma was married to Mrs. Manohari Devi d/० let purna ram sindoliya who belongs to the villege Bhukarka tehsil Nohar.
+Sharma was married to Mrs. Manohari Devi D/O late Purna Ram Sindoliya who belongs to the village Bhukarka tehsil Nohar.
 He had two sons, Anil Kumar Sharma and Keshari Chand Sharma and two daughters, Tara Sharma and Indra Sharma.